fastify/fastify/docs/Getting-Started.md

 └── your services
 ```
 In this way you will always have access to all of the properties declared in the current scope.<br/>
-As discussed previously, Fastify offers a solid encapsulation model, to help you build your application as single and independent services.
-If you want to register a plugin only for a subset of routes, you have just to replicate the above structure.
+As discussed previously, Fastify offers a solid encapsulation model to help you build your application as single and independent services.
+If you want to register a plugin only for a subset of routes, you just have to replicate the above structure.
 ```
 └── plugins (from the Fastify ecosystem)
 └── your plugins (your custom plugins)